 ESFJs can help ISFPs by spending one-on-one time with them to connect emotionally.

-ISFPs and ESFJs can encourage and motivate each other in their personal and professional lives.
+ISFP and ESFJ types can encourage and motivate each other in their personal and professional lives.

 ISFPs can motivate ESFJs by communicating positively and staying relatively organized in their workspace.